elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

 ## Install ingress-nginx

-1. We have used tis values file:
+1. We have used this file for values:

     In this example we will store this file as values.yaml
     > **Note:** For a complete set of options see the [upstream documentation here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#values)